-(Susan enters and sniffles her way to her chair and attempts to say something but it is unintelligible underneath her tears.)
+(Susan enters and sniffles her way to a chair and attempts to say something but it is unintelligible underneath her tears.)

 Lily: Raquel, you know Susan.

 Raquel: Sure.
 Good to see you again, Sue.
-You’re looking happy as usual.
+It’s nice to see your smiling face.
 What did he do this time?

 Raquel: Uh-huh.
 Hey, Lily, you got a raincoat I can borrow?

-Lily: Raquel, don’t be like that.
-Susan is going through a bad time and she’s very upset.
+Lily: Raquel, Susan is going through a bad time and she’s very upset.

 Raquel: What?
 You think I got the eyesight of Stevie Wonder?
-I can see she’s crying.
+But she’s doing more than crying.
 Too bad you don’t have a front lawn.
-She’s a living breathing sprinkler system.
+She’s a living sprinkler system.